 Step 8: Declutter as much as you can

 Your desk and surroundings also foster a calm mindset and productivity.
 In order to do so, many studies show that avoiding clutter lowers stress, brings serenity, helps you focus and creates greater control.

-As much as cleaning your house is clearing your mind, decluttering your office has the same effect.
-It is also a great tool to recenter and concentrate on your priorities.
-According to an article published by HeadSpace about the effect of clear space on our minds, having a clean and tidy space can indeed help set up an environment that enhances a calm mind, creativity, and productivity.
+Cleaning your house is clearing your mind and similarly, decluttering your office has the same effect.
+It is also a great for recentering and concentrating on your priorities.
+According to an article published by HeadSpace about the effect of clear space on our minds, having a clean and tidy space can help set up an environment that enhances a calm mind, creativity, and productivity.
 So, avoid clutter, and share this tip with your team members too!

 Step 9: Create natural scents

 Scent can be a great stimulus to create a positive atmosphere and trigger certain emotions.
 For example, it can help your employees relax and focus more.
 Some essential oils that can be beneficial for a workspace include lavender, citrus and eucalyptus oils.
 However, to implement this Feng Shui trick, it is really important to be mindful.
 Make sure everybody agrees and is comfortable with it.